maslick/formuljar/README.md

 2. Create a new project.
 3. Enable ``Google Sheets API``.
 4. Click Manage and head over to Credentials.
 Create a new service account.
 5. Create a new API key.
 Download the JSON.
-This will be your ``GOOGLE_CREDENTIALS`` env. variable.
+Copy the JSON into the ``GOOGLE_CREDENTIALS`` env. variable.
-6. Create a new Spreadsheet and Share the document with your service account email.
+6. Create a new Spreadsheet and Share the document with your service account email (see JSON -> ``client_email``).
 7. Get the id of your document (e.g. https://docs.google.com/spreadsheets/d/1JnW6kWGL-Xily71-xxxxxx-Bw_lfW2Lb_SyCjx3uBTyQ -> ``1JnW6kWGL-Xily71-xxxxxx-Bw_lfW2Lb_SyCjx3uBTyQ``).
 This will be your ``SPREADSHEET_ID`` env. variable.